Yasir Qadhi: Professional career

 After a short stint working in engineering at Dow Chemical, in 1996 Qadhi enrolled at the Islamic University of Medinah in Medina, Saudi Arabia.
 There, he earned a bachelor's degree in Arabic from the university's College of Hadith and Islamic Sciences and a master's degree in Islamic Theology from its College of Dawah.
 Qadhi returned to the United States after working and studying for nine years in Saudi Arabia.
 He completed a doctorate in theology at Yale University in New Haven, Connecticut.

 Qadhi taught in the Religious Studies Department of Rhodes College, in Memphis, Tennessee.
-He previously was the Dean of Academic Affairs and an instructor for the AlMaghrib Institute.
-This is a seminar-based Islamic education institution founded in 2001.
+He previously was the Dean of Academic Affairs and an instructor for the AlMaghrib Institute, a seminar-based Islamic education institution founded in 2001.
 The instructors travel to teach Islamic studies in English.
 He moved to the Dallas metropolitan area in early 2019, becoming the resident scholar of the East Plano Islamic Center.
-He is currently the Dean of Academic Affairs at The Islamic Seminary of America.
+He is the Dean of Academic Affairs at The Islamic Seminary of America.

-Qadhi notes that some of the practices he endorses are similar to those practiced by conservative Christian groups and Orthodox Jews in the United States.
-For instance, he says that each group observes dietary laws (which sometimes cover acceptable drinks), stresses family values, and requires modest dress for women.

-Qadhi was a guest subject on an episode of Harvard professor Henry Louis Gates's television genealogy series Finding Your Roots on PBS.
+Qadhi was a guest on an episode of Harvard professor Henry Louis Gates's television genealogy series Finding Your Roots on PBS.

 Views

-Qadhi has been criticised for his views on women and for defending high-profile Al-Qaeda supporters and the Taliban.
+Salafi movement

+Yasir Qadhi’s formative scholarship and early career were firmly rooted in the Salafi tradition: after earning a B.Sc. in Chemical Engineering at the University of Houston, he studied Hadith and Islamic theology at the Islamic University of Madinah, and later served for fifteen years as Dean of Academic Affairs at the Salafi-oriented AlMaghrib Institute in Houston, Texas.

+In the aftermath of the September 11 attacks and throughout his doctoral studies in Islamic theology at Yale University (2005–2013), Qadhi began to question what he saw as Salafism’s methodological rigidity and exclusivist frameworks.
+By the mid-2010s, he had formally distanced himself from the movement and adopted a wasaṭī (middle-way) approach within Sunni Islam, seeking to balance textual fidelity to the Qur’an and Sunnah with thoughtful engagement in contemporary social and intellectual contexts.

 Jihad

 Qadhi has presented papers on jihad movements.
 In 2006, at a conference at Harvard Law School, Qadhi presented a 15-minute analysis of the theological underpinnings of an early militant movement in modern Saudi Arabia headed by Juhayman al-Otaibi.
 The movement had gained international attention when it held the Grand Mosque of Mecca hostage in 1979.

 In September 2009, he presented a paper at an international conference at the University of Edinburgh on understanding jihad in the modern world.
-He discussed how the specific legal ruling (fatwā) of the 13–14th century theologian Ibn Taymiyya on the Mongol Empire has been wrongfully used in the 20th and 21st centuries by both jihadist and pacifist groups to justify their positions.
-The paper has been critiqued by some Salafi commentators, who argue that they in fact didn't revise the definition of Jihad.
+He said the specific legal ruling (fatwa) of the 13–14th century theologian Ibn Taymiyya on the Mongol Empire has been wrongfully used in the 20th and 21st centuries by both jihadist and pacifist groups to justify their positions.
+The paper has been critiqued by some Salafi commentators, who say that they in fact did not revise the definition of Jihad.